Lack of appetite

 Medical Benefits of Durban Poison

-The CBD content of Durban Poison is typically in the 1% or less range, so this plant isn’t considered ideal for aiding in the treatment of serious medical conditions (particularly seizures) – at least not for those who are opposed to getting stoned.
+The CBD content of Durban Poison is typically in the 1% or less range.
+Therefore, this plant isn’t ideal for aiding in the treatment of serious medical conditions (particularly seizures) – at least not for those who are opposed to getting stoned.

-If your symptoms are primarily psychological, the best method of consuming Durban Poison in order to receive the greatest results is to smoke or consume a balanced dose of the strain – one in which you know is comfortably within your boundaries of marijuana intake.
+If your symptoms are primarily psychological, the best method of consuming Durban Poison is to smoke or consume a balanced dose of the strain – one in which you know is comfortably within your boundaries of marijuana intake.

 Over-consuming pot of any variety when you are handling a serious mental condition can cause paranoia, or even heighten stress and anxiety levels, leaving you feeling worse-off and even more restless.